foniod/foniod/README.md

 Data-first monitoring.

-InGrain is a security monitoring software for complex containerized environments and endpoints.
+ingraind is a security monitoring agent built around [RedBPF](https://github.com/redsift/redbpf) for complex containerized environments and endpoints.
 The ingraind agent is built around eBPF probes to provide safe and performant instrumentation for any Linux-based environment.

 InGrain provides oversight of assets and risks:
  * Your customer data - an employee copying your customer database to their